-- (2) Notification Items.
-The Department must be notified of the changes described in subparagraphs (A) (F) of this paragraph.
+(2) Notification Items.
+The Department must be notified of the changes described in subparagraphs (A) - (F) of this paragraph.
 The changes identified are subject to staff agreement based on a review of the amendment request and any additional information or documentation requested.
-Notification items will be considered satisfied when an acknowledgment of the specific change(s) is received from the Department. - (A) Changes to Development Site acreage required by the City or other local governmental authority, or changes resulting from survey discrepancies, as long as such change does not also result in a modification to the residential density of more than 5%; - (B) Minor modifications to the site plan that will not significantly impact development costs, including, but not limited to, relocation or rearrangement of buildings on the site (as long as the number of residential and non-residential buildings remains the same), and movement, addition, or deletion of ingress/egress to the site; - (C) Increases or decreases in net rentable square footage or common areas that do not result in a material amendment under paragraph (4) of this subsection; - (D) Changes in amenities that do not require a change to the recorded LURA and do not negatively impact scoring, including changes to outdated amenities that could be replaced by an amenity with equal benefit to the resident community; - (E) Changes in Developers or Guarantors (notifications for changes in Guarantors that are also the General Contractor or are only providing guaranties during the construction period are not required) with no new Principals (who were not previously checked by Previous Participation review that retain the natural person(s) used to meet the experience requirement in Chapter 11 of this title (relating to Qualified Allocation Plan)); and - (F) Any other amendment not identified in paragraphs (3) and (4) of this subsection. - (3) Non-material amendments.
-The Executive Director or designee may administratively approve all non-material amendments, including, but not limited to: - (A) Any amendment that is determined by staff to exceed the scope of notification acknowledgement, as identified in paragraph (2) of this subsection but not to rise to a material alteration, as identified in paragraph (4) of this subsection; - (B) Changes in the natural person(s) used to meet the experience requirement in Chapter 11, §11.204(6) of this title provided that an appropriate substitute has been approved by the Multifamily Division prior to receipt of the amendment request (relating to Required Documentation for Application Submission); - (C) Changes in Developers or Guarantors (excluding changes in Guarantors that are also the General Contractor or are only providing guaranties during the construction period) not addressed in §10.405(a)(2)(E).
-Changes in Developers or Guarantors will be subject to
+Notification items will be considered satisfied when an acknowledgment of the specific change(s) is received from the Department and include:

+(A) Changes to Development Site acreage required by the City or other local governmental authority, or changes resulting from survey discrepancies, as long as such change does not also result in a modification to the residential density of more than 5%;

+(B) Minor modifications to the site plan that will not significantly impact development costs, including, but not limited to, relocation or rearrangement of buildings on the site (as long as the number of residential and non-residential buildings remains the same), and movement, addition, or deletion of ingress/egress to the site;

+(C) Increases or decreases in net rentable square footage or common areas that do not result in a material amendment under paragraph (4) of this subsection;

+(D) Changes in amenities that do not require a change to the recorded LURA and do not negatively impact scoring, including changes to outdated amenities that could be replaced by an amenity with equal benefit to the resident community;

+(E) Changes in Developers or Guarantors (notifications for changes in Guarantors that are also the General Contractor or are only providing guaranties during the construction period are not required) with no new Principals (who were not previously checked by Previous Participation review that retain the natural person(s) used to meet the experience requirement in Chapter 11 of this title (relating to Qualified Allocation Plan)); and

+(F) Any other amendment not identified in paragraphs (3) and (4) of this subsection.

+(3) Non-material amendments.
+The Executive Director or designee may administratively approve all non-material amendments, including, but not limited to:

+(A) Any amendment that is determined by staff to exceed the scope of notification acknowledgement, as identified in paragraph (2) of this subsection but not to rise to a material alteration, as identified in paragraph (4) of this subsection;

-Previous Participation requirements as further described in Chapter 11 of this title and the credit limitation described in §11.4(a) of this title; and
+(B) Changes in Developers or Guarantors (excluding changes in Guarantors that are also the General Contractor or are only providing guaranties during the construction period) not addressed in §10.405(a)(2)(E).
+Changes in Developers or Guarantors will be subject to Previous Participation requirements as further described in Chapter 11 of this title and the credit limitation described in §11.4(a) of this title; and request must include an attached statement identifying the buildings in the project.
+The change to the election may only be made once during the Compliance Period.